Abhijais2003/Computer-Science-Quiz-App/README.md

 ## Overview
 The Computer Science Quiz App is a web application that offers a dynamic quiz experience for testing your knowledge in computer science.
 With a diverse range of questions sourced from APIs, users can assess their proficiency across various topics in the field of computer science.

-## try and test your Computer Science skills & knowledge
+## Try and test your Computer Science skills & knowledge
 (https://computersciencequizapp.netlify.app/)

 ## Features